 What Are the Types of Search Intent?

-As a whole, search intent can be divided into four separate categories.
+Search intent can be divided into four separate categories.
 These include:

 - Informational: The user is searching for specific information, such as “when will my puppy stop growing?”